-Yet here I am, lingering in the locker room with my stomach in knots.
-My head is filled with anxiety and intense worry, and I am dreading walking out the door.
+Yet, here I am, lingering in the locker room with my stomach in knots.
+My head is filled with anxiety and intense worry, and I dread walking out the door.

-I know that people talk about “pre-game jitters” or “butterflies”, but those are nothing compared to what I feel post-game.
-It isn’t the final scoreboard that’s bothering me.
-Win or lose, these feelings are still there, every time.
+I know people talk about “pre-game jitters” or “butterflies”, but those are nothing compared to what I feel post-game.
+It isn’t the final scoreboard that bothers me.
+Win or lose, these feelings are still here, every time.

 Finally, I cannot stall any longer.
 My coaches and I step out of the locker room door and into the gymnasium, hoping it has been cleared out.

 No such luck.
 Parents, players, and fans are still lingering.
 We look for the nearest exit and start moving towards the door.
 My assistant coaches know not to leave me by myself.
 There is strength in numbers, and their presence makes me less vulnerable to an attack.